 \section{Kitaev p-wave Chain}

-To study the relation between Landau order and topological order we introduce two Hamiltonians which are related to each other by Jordan-Wigner transformation.
-Two models are transverse field Ising model(TFIM) and Kitaev p-wave chain model.
-Following Kitaev we will diagonalize Kiatev chain model using Majorana fermion representation and that way we will show that in its topological phase,Kitaev chain model has Majorana edge model and also topological degeneracy.
-Majorana fermions being very important in our study we will look closely at their algebra and how as a quantum system they are different from the standard(Dirac)fermions.\\ The Hamiltonian for the transverse field Ising model is:
+To study the relation between Landau order and topological order we introduce two Hamiltonians that are related to each other by a Jordan-Wigner transformation.
+The two models are a transverse field Ising model(TFIM) and the Kitaev p-wave chain model.
+Following Kitaev, we will diagonalize the Kiatev chain model using a Majorana fermion representation and show that, in its topological phase, the Kitaev chain model has a Majorana edge model and also topological degeneracy.
+Majorana fermions are very important in our study, and we will look closely at their algebra and how, as a quantum system, they are different from the standard(Dirac)fermions.\\ The Hamiltonian for the transverse field Ising model is \cite{Sachdev}:

-where $J$ is the ferromagnetic exchange constant and $h_{z}$ is the Zeeman field in the $Z$ direction.
-This model has $Z_{2}$ symmetry, due to which the global symmetry operator commutes with the Hamiltonian.
+where $J$ is the ferromagnetic exchange constant and $h_{z}$ is the Zeeman field in the $Z$ direction and $\sigma_{i}$ is the Pauli spin matrix at the i-th site.
+This model has $Z_{2}$ symmetry, due to which the global symmetry operator $\prod_{i}\sigma_{i}^{z}$ commutes with the Hamiltonian.

 The global symmetry operator flips all the spins.
 There is a doubly degenerate ground state.
-This model exhibits two phases which can be understood on the basis of Landau's symmetry breaking theory.
-There is a ferromagnetically ordered phase which arises when the symmetry of the model is broken.There is a disordered phase in which symmetry is intact.
-We will now apply the Jordan-Wigner transformation to this model to map it to a fermionic model which will turn out to be the Kitaev chain model.
+This model exhibits two phases that can be understood on the basis of Landau's symmetry breaking theory.
+There is a ferromagnetically ordered phase that arises when the symmetry of the model is broken.There is a disordered phase in which symmetry is intact.
+We will now apply the Jordan-Wigner transformation to this model to map it to a fermionic model that will turn out to be the Kitaev chain model.
 The Jordan-Wigner transform maps the spin operators into Fermionic ones:

 where $t,\Delta,\mu$ are hopping strength,superconducting order parameter and chemical potential respectively.
 Kitaev employed a Majorana fermion representation to diagonalize this Hamiltonian.

 In the Majorana fermion representation the Hamiltonian gets transformed to: